jason6q/tvm-perception-encoders/README.md

 # TVM Perception Encoders (Work In Progress - VERY ROUGH, Incomplete!!!)
 Apache's TVM implementation of Meta's Perception Encoders.
 Most of it is written in TVMScript using TIR.
 Minimizing usage of Relax here; apart from using its block builders to create modules.

+**TODO**:
+1. Get full inference working
+2. Optimize code, right now the functions are pretty slow.
+TIR Kernels are just naive implementations.
-**TODO**: Get full inference working, optimize, add scheduling logic and CUDA support.
+3. add scheduling logic for CPU and CUDA support.

 I chose to translate Perception Encoders because it's fairly recent as of the date of writing this and I read a lot of computer vision papers.